nawabrahbar/online-voting-system/README.md

 Detailed logs are also maintained for auditing and error tracking, allowing administrators to track user activity and troubleshoot any issues that may arise.

+## Getting Started

+- Clone the repository to your local machine using git clone <a href="https://github.com/nawabrahbar/library-management.git">Onine voting system</a>
+- Navigate to the project directory using <b>cd library-management</b>
+- Build the project using <b>mvn clean install</b>
+- Start the server using <b>mvn spring-boot:run</b>
+- Open a web browser and navigate to [http://localhost:8080/api/v1](http://localhost:8080/api/v1) to view the application

 ## Usage

-The Online voting system project provides the following endpoints: http://localhost:8080/api/v1
+The Online voting system project provides the following endpoints:

 ### Authentication
 - GET /invalidate-token: Expire token of a candidates in the election system.